-Figure 44.
+Figure 46.
 Plot of Synchronizing in PSM

-8.3.15 Power Good (PWRGD Pin)
+Power-good (PWRGD Pin)

-The PWRGD pin is an open-drain output.
-When the VSENSE pin is between 94% and 107% of the internal voltage reference, the PWRGD pin is de-asserted and the pin floats.
-TI recommends to use a pullup resistor between the values of 10 and 100 k Ω to a voltage source that is 5.5 V or less.
-The PWRGD is in a defined state after the VIN input voltage is greater than 1.5 V, but with reduced current sinking capability.
-The PWRGD achieves full current sinking capability as VIN input voltage approaches 3 V.
+The PWRGD pin is an open drain output.
+Once the VSENSE pin is between 94% and 107% of the internal voltage reference the PWRGD pin is de-asserted and the pin floats.
+It is recommended to use a pullup resistor between the values of 1 k Ω and 100 k Ω to a voltage source that is 5.5 V or less.
+The PWRGD is in a defined state once the V{IN} input voltage is greater than 1.5 V but with reduced current sinking capability.
+PWRGD achieves full current sinking capability as V{IN} input voltage approaches 3 V.

 The PWRGD pin is pulled low when the VSENSE is lower than 92% or greater than 109% of the nominal internal reference voltage.
-Also, the PWRGD is pulled low, if the UVLO or thermal shutdown are asserted or the EN pin pulled low.
+Also, PWRGD is pulled low if the UVLO or thermal shutdown are asserted or EN is pulled low.